FractalAIResearchLabs/Fathom-R1/README.md

 <p align="center"> <img src="./images/image.png" style="width: 100%;" id="title-icon">       </p>

-## Overview
+## Release Summary
 **Ramanujan-Ganit-R1-14B-V1** is a 14-billion parameter language model fine-tuned for **mathematical reasoning** using a multi-stage pipeline that emphasizes **accuracy**, **conciseness**, and **robustness** across varying levels of problem difficulty.

 ---

-## 🧮 Data Collection and Preprocessing
+## Training Dataset
 Our journey begins by curating a high-quality mathematical corpus from several open-source datasets:

 - **Open-R1**
 - **Numina – Olympiads & AOPS_forum**

-After rigorous deduplication and decontamination, we consolidated approximately **~100K unique problems**, forming the foundation for all subsequent trainings.
+- After rigorous deduplication and decontamination, we consolidated approximately **~100K unique problems**, forming the foundation for all subsequent trainings.
 ---

-## 📊 Estimating Problem Difficulty and Response Quality

-To facilitate informed data curation, we utilize the **R1-Distill-14B** model to sample multiple response chains per question.
-We define the **solve rate** as the fraction of chains that reach the correct answer.
-This solve rate acts as a proxy for **problem difficulty** and acts as a useful metric for **data selection** during various training stages.

----

-## 🧠 Training Pipeline
+## Training Recipe for Ramanujan-Ganit-R1-14B-v0.4

-### 🔹  Reinforcement Learning

 In the first training phase, we aim to instill the model with a preference for **brevity** without compromising **correctness**.
 We recalculate the **solve rates** under a budget constraint of **6,000-tokens**.
 Questions whose **new solve rates** fall between **0.0 and 0.5** are retained .
 This subset forms the **RL Compression dataset**.

 Starting from the **R1-Distill-14B** , we train the model using **GRPO** algorithm with a **objective**: reward shorter chains that have reached the correct answer.
 This **compression-centric** approach teaches the model to preserve only the most **essential inference steps**, laying the groundwork for **efficient reasoning** in resource-constrained settings.

----

-### 🔹 Supervised Fine-Tuning

 Building upon the RL checkpoint , we next train the model under **16K** context to elaborate its reasoning, which is particularly necessary for solving more difficult problems.
 Hence, the dataset for this stage consists of hard problems - only questions with solve rate between **0.1** and **0.4** are retained.
 Again, making use of multiple sampled responses from the **R1-distill-14B** model, we identify all **correct response chains**.
 This time, we do not keep any threshold of token limit but instead select the **shortest correct chain per question** to form the **SFT Shortest Chains dataset**.

 These shortest correct chains serve as ideal demonstrations of **minimal yet sufficient reasoning**.
 Through **supervised fine-tuning**, the model learns to explain its reasoning in a more **precise and efficient** manner — elaborating only when necessary and avoiding **redundant or tangential steps**.
 This results in a highly efficient model capable of **clear and concise mathematical reasoning**.
 We name this model **Ramanujan-Ganit-R1-14B-V0.4**

----

-### 🔹 Iterative Curriculum Learning
+### Intuition

+## Training Recipe for Ramanujan-Ganit-R1-14B-v0.6
-Finally, we do a separate training focused on improving the model’s performance on **hard problems**.
+We do a separate training focused on improving the model’s performance on **hard problems**.
 Curriculum Learning is a common training strategy for LLMs and is known to enhance their problem-solving abilities by gradually increasing the complexity of problems during training.
 Using the **93K Open-R1 dataset**, we annotate question difficulty on a scale from **1 to 10** using **OpenAI's o3mini**.
 We retain questions rated **5 or above**, and further filter them by **solve rates between 0.2 and 0.6**, as estimated from multiple **14B model** responses.
 This filtered subset becomes the **Curriculum Learning dataset**.

  We perform supervised fine-tuning (SFT) on top of the **R1-Distill-14B** under **16K** context, using a **curriculum schedule** where, within each epoch, the model encounters questions in order of increasing difficulty — starting from easier ones and gradually progressing to harder problems.
 By starting with simpler examples, the model can learn basic patterns more effectively, which aids in understanding more complex data later on.
 This **scaffolding** allows the model to build confidence on **moderately difficult questions** before confronting more **complex math problems**, reducing the risk of **early overfitting** and improving overall **robustness**.
 We name this model **Ramanujan-Ganit-R1-14B-V0.6**

----

-## 🧩 Final Step: Model-Merging
+## Model Merging
 The final model, **Ramanujan-Ganit-R1-14B-V1**, is obtained by **merging** the 2 resultant models from the aforementioned training stages:

 - **Ramanujan-Ganit-R1-14B-V0.4 (RL + SFT)** contributes the ability to generate efficient, well-articulated reasoning chains that are as brief as they are correct.